 Being successful in the music industry requires hard work and a lifetime of commitment to improving your craft.

-Each path is unique, and while to might be easy for others, it is extremely hard and frustrating for others.
+Each path is unique, and while it might be easy for others, it is extremely hard and frustrating for others.

 From what we’ve seen, most emerging music artists lack the education and skills for success.